University of Washington Policy Directory

 4) The procurement of goods and services for sponsored research programs when the source of the goods or services is directed by the sponsor, or the sponsor retains title to the goods acquired;

-7) Leases of real property and modifications thereto of up to 20 years;
+Leases of real property and modifications thereto of up to 20 years when the University is the landlord, and

-9) Real property acquired through gift or devise;
+8) Real property acquisition through gift or devise;

-14) The execution of all time-critical instruments and business affairs requiring action between scheduled Board of Regents meetings provided that the Senior Vice President for Finance and Facilities, or his or her designee, secures approval of the chair or vice chair of the appropriate regental committee and submits a report of any actions taken pursuant to this delegation to the Board of Regents at its next regularly scheduled meeting.
+12) The execution of all time-critical instruments and business affairs requiring action between scheduled Board of Regents meetings provided that the EVPFA, or his or her designee, secures approval of the chair or vice chair of the appropriate regental standing committee and submits a report of any actions taken pursuant to this delegation to the Board of Regents at its next regularly scheduled meeting.

-The Vice President and Vice Provost for Student Life, or his or her designee, is authorized to act for the President of the University regarding the execution and administration of the following types of agreements, except agreements in excess of $1,000,000 in cost or value to the University:
+The Vice President for Student Life, or his or her designee, is authorized to act for the President of the University regarding the execution and administration of the following types of agreements, except agreements in excess of $5 million in cost or value to the University:

 A. Work-study agreements;

-B. Agreements for the rental or use of University facilities under the management of the Vice President and Vice Provost for Student Life;
+B. Agreements for the rental or use of University facilities under the management of the Vice President for Student Life;

 C. Agreements for student activities sponsored by the Associated Students for the University of Washington (ASUW) or the Graduate and Professional Student Senate (GPSS); and

-D. Other agreements for the provision of student services, programs, and activities for which the Vice President and Vice Provost for Student Life has been assigned administrative responsibility.
+D. Other agreements for the provision of student services, programs, and activities for which the Vice President for Student Life has been assigned administrative responsibility.

 3. The Provost and Executive Vice President